Vehicle Type Approval – EU Exit Information

 The aim of this initiative is to facilitate continued compliance with EU law by manufacturers who have obtained European approval from the UK and ensuring a level playing field with those having obtained approval from another Member State (EU27).

-You can find information about this at the links below:
+You can find information about this in the links below:

 In the case of manufacturers that have products which are only type approved to an EU regulation or directive, and in the event of a ‘no deal’ scenario, any e11 type approvals you hold will no longer be valid in the EU.
 This means at least that;